Designer, developer, and product strategist trying to move the needle.

 Understanding consumer behavior and knowing how to learn what a customer wants can work towards the promotion of a social campaign just as effectively as it can promote a product.
 Harnessing that power for the right reasons is a worthwhile endeavor.

-You can’t throw together a logo, some type and a color and call it a brand… that is, in fact, an "identity" for a brand.
-Branding goes much deeper—it touches every facet of an organization and is reflected in everything an organization does, meaning corporate ethos and responsibility are more important than the design.
+You can’t throw a new logo and website up and call it a brand refresh (that is, in fact, an identity).
+Branding touches every facet of an organization and is reflected in everything an organization does, meaning corporate ethos and responsibility are more important than the design.

 You trust me, I trust you; enough so that we both give honest opinions.
 This is how iteration produces better results, faster.
 Without this trust, it's hard to produce meaningful results.
 Trust takes effort, but it's worth it.